-Exchange rate movements can also have an effect on the Turkish Lira-equivalent value of the Group's foreign currency-denominated assets and capital, which can affect capital adequacy either positively (for example, if the Turkish Lira appreciates, then assets in foreign currencies translate into fewer Turkish Lira in the calculations of capital adequacy ratios and thus increase the capital adequacy ratios) or negatively (for example, if the Turkish Lira depreciates, then assets in foreign currency translate into more Turkish Lira in the calculations of capital adequacy ratios and thus reduce the capital adequacy ratios).
-As a result of the 38.1% depreciation of the Turkish Lira against the U.S. dollar in 2018, the Turkish Lira-equivalent value of the Group's foreign currency-denominated assets and capital increased significantly in 2018, with a similar experience in 2019, 2020 and the first six months of 2021 as a result of the 12.5%, 23.6% and 17.0%, respectively, depreciation against the U.S. dollar.
-See "- Capital Adequacy" below and "Risks Relating to Turkey - Economic Conditions" and "Risks Relating to Turkey - Turkish Regulatory and Other Matters - Banking Regulatory Matters."
+Exchange rate movements can also have an effect on the Turkish Lira-equivalent value of the Group's foreign currency-denominated assets, liabilities and capital, which can affect capital adequacy either positively (for example, if the Turkish Lira appreciates, then assets in foreign currencies translate into fewer Turkish Lira in the calculations of capital adequacy ratios and thus increase the capital adequacy ratios) or negatively (for example, if the Turkish Lira depreciates, then assets in foreign currency translate into more Turkish Lira in the calculations of capital adequacy ratios and thus reduce the capital adequacy ratios).
+As a result of the 23.6% depreciation of the Turkish Lira against the U.S. dollar in 2020, the Turkish Lira-equivalent value of the Group's foreign currency-denominated assets, liabilities and capital increased significantly in 2020, with a similar experience in 2021, 2022 and the first three months of 2023 as a result of the 77.4%, 42.0% and 2.80%, respectively, depreciation against the U.S. dollar.
+See "- Capital Adequacy" below and "Risks Relating to Türkiye - Economic Conditions" and "Risks Relating to Türkiye - Turkish Regulatory and Other Matters - Banking Regulatory Matters."

-Interest Rates
+Interest Rates and Central Bank Policy

-One of the primary factors influencing the Group's profitability is the level of interest rates in Turkey, which in turn influences the return on its securities portfolio and its loan and deposit rates.
-Interest earned and paid on the Group's assets and liabilities reflect, to a certain degree, inflation, expectations regarding inflation, shifts in short-term interest rates set by the Central Bank and movements in long-term real interest rates.
+One of the primary factors influencing the Group's profitability is the level of short-term interest rates in Türkiye (including both policy rates and market rates, which have been further impacted by market expectations regarding inflation and foreign exchange rates), which affects the return on its securities portfolio and its loan and deposit rates.
+Turkish Liradenominated treasury bills and bonds sold through public auction had average compound interest rates of 8.82%, 14.64% and 16.96% in 2020, 2021 and 2022, respectively.
+Interest rates earned and paid on the Group's assets and liabilities reflect, to a certain degree, current inflation, expectations regarding inflation, shifts in short-term interest rates set by the Central Bank and movements in long-term real interest rates.
 The fluctuations in short-term and long-term interest rates impact the Group's net interest income differently based upon the repricing profile of the Group's interest-earning assets and interest-bearing liabilities.
-As of 30 June 2021, 19.4% of the Bank's Turkish Lira-denominated cash loan portfolio carried a floating interest rate (20.0%, 17.4% and 15.1%, respectively, as of 31 December 2018, 2019 and 2020).
+As of 31 March 2023, 9.9% of the Bank's Turkish Lira-denominated cash loan portfolio carried a floating interest rate (7.0%, 11.3% and 11.0%, respectively, as of 31 December 2020, 2021 and 2022).